Panera Bread Douglasville opens - News & Views

 Customers can also place their order at kiosks that are set up in the restaurant, so they can study the menu and make their decision without holding up the line.

+Panera Bread has gained attention for reaching one billion dollars in digital sales.
+In fact, digital orders account for over 25% of their business nationwide, exceeded only by the pizza corner of the restaurant market.
+Blaine Hurst, President of Panera, said “Our holistic approach to technology pushes us to find new ways to make a difference in the lives of guests.”
+This includes a convenient app that allows customers to customize every order, selecting every element on their entree.

 Panera Bread Douglasville opens daily at 6:00am and closes at 10:00pm.
 The restaurant also a breakfast menu, and they are known for their coffee.
+Free wifi is provided to those dining in.

 Catering is available for larger parties.